 University policy requires all students who take leave for medical reasons complete a medical review process with Student Health Services prior to re-enrollment.
 Information on the medical review process is outlined under the returning from leave options.
 It is not necessary to provide medical documentation at the time of the leave of absence.
 Providing medical documentation at the time of the leave or soon thereafter, however, can facilitate the process of requesting return from medical leave.

 Financial aid awards may be reduced or canceled when students do not complete the semester.
 Financial aid eligibility for future semesters may also be affected.
 Adjustments will vary based on aid type (federal grants and loans, Boston University need-based scholarships, outside sponsorships and awards) and the timing of your leave of absence, so discuss your specific situation with the USC and Financial Assistance staff.
 Please also see “Loan Deferment/Repayment” section, below.

 Allow two to three business days for account adjustments to be reflected in your online invoice; adjustment of financial aid funds may take up to thirty days.
 If these adjustments result in a credit balance (overpayment) on your account, the credit may be left in place to offset future charges, or can be refunded by Student Accounting Services upon your request.

 Student and parent educational loans may go into repayment status once a student takes a leave of absence.
 Information on payment amounts, grace periods, etc., can be obtained by contacting the lender.

-Students who are enrolled in the Boston University Student Medical Insurance Plan in the fall and arrange a spring leave of absence will retain the coverage through the remainder of the policy period.
+Students who are enrolled in the Boston University Student Medical Insurance Plan in the fall, who arrange a spring leave of absence, will retain the coverage through the remainder of the policy period.

 Access to Services